Suillus luteus

-Suillus luteus is a bolete fungus, and the type species of the genus Suillus.
-Commonly referred to as slippery jack or sticky bun in English-speaking countries, its names refer to the brown cap, which is characteristically slimy in wet conditions.
-The fungus, initially described as Boletus luteus ("yellow mushroom") by Carl Linnaeus in 1753, is now classified in a different fungus family as well as genus.
-The fruit body cap often has a distinctive conical shape before flattening with age, reaching up to 13 cm in diameter.
-Like other boletes, it has tubes extending downward from the underside of the cap, rather than gills; spores escape at maturity through the tube openings, or pores.
-The pore surface is yellow, and covered by a membranous partial veil when young.
-The pale stipe, or stem, measures up to 10 cm (4 in) tall and 3 cm thick and bears small dots near the top.
-Unlike most other boletes, it bears a distinctive membranous ring that is tinged brown to violet on the underside.
+Suillus luteus is a species of bolete fungus commonly referred to as slippery jack or sticky bun.
+The fungus was originally assigned to Boletus by Carl Linnaeus in 1753, before being made the type species of Suillus in 1796.
+The slimy cap is typically up to 10 cm wide and conical before flattening.
+A membranous partial veil connects the cap to the stem when young.
+Yellow tubes extend downward from the underside of the cap, which spores escape through.
+The pale stem is up to 10 cm (4 in) tall and 3 cm thick, bearing small dots near the top.
+Unlike most other boletes, it bears a distinctive membranous ring, tinged brown to violet on the underside.

 A common fungus native all across Eurasia from Ireland to Korea, it has been introduced widely elsewhere, including North and South America, southern Africa, Australia and New Zealand.
 The fungus grows in coniferous forests in its native range, and pine plantations in countries where it has become naturalized.
 It forms symbiotic ectomycorrhizal associations with living trees by enveloping the tree's underground roots with sheaths of fungal tissue.
-The fungus produces spore-bearing fruit bodies, often in large numbers, above ground in summer and autumn.
-It is edible, though not as highly regarded as other bolete mushrooms.
+The fruit bodies are often produced in large numbers above ground in summer and autumn.

+The mushroom is edible, though not as highly regarded as other boletes.
 It is commonly prepared and eaten in soups, stews or fried dishes.
 The slime coating, however, may cause indigestion if not removed before eating.
 It is often sold as a dried mushroom.

 Taxonomy

-The slippery jack was one of the many species first described in 1753 by the "father of taxonomy" Carl Linnaeus, who, in the second volume of his Species Plantarum, gave it the name Boletus luteus.
+The species was one of the many first described in 1753 by the "father of taxonomy" Carl Linnaeus, who, in the second volume of his Species Plantarum, gave it the name Boletus luteus.
 The specific epithet is the Latin adjective lūtěus, meaning "yellow".
 The fungus was reclassified as (and became the type species of) the genus Suillus by French naturalist Henri François Anne de Roussel in 1796.
 Suillus is an ancient term for fungi, and is derived from swine.
 In addition to the British Mycological Society approved name "slippery jack", other common names for this bolete include "pine boletus" and "sticky bun"—the latter referring to its resemblance to the pastry.